mootools/mootools-core/Docs/Core/Core.md

 ### Example:

-	myLink.addEvent('click', Function.from(false)); //Prevents a link Element from being clickable.
+	myLink.addEvent('click', Function.from(false)); // prevents a link Element from being clickable